 The row and column entities of the table are represented in the Sankey model as nodes and edges, showing the strength of co-occurrence between the pairs of nodes.
 In the Code Co-occurrence table, the connecting pairs are codes for both rows and columns.

-For each table cell containing a value, an edge is displayed between the diagram nodes.
+Edge: For each table cell containing a value, an edge is displayed between the diagram nodes.
 The thickness of the edges resemble the cell values of the table.
 Cells with value 0 are not displayed in the Sankey view.

 The key to reading and interpreting Sankey Diagrams is to remember that the width is proportional to the quantity represented.

 The Sankey diagram, similar to the network editor, applies a layout for its nodes and consequently to the edges connecting nodes to create an easy to comprehend visualization of the data.
 This basic layout places the selected entities (nodes in Sankey terminology) into vertical „layers“ with the row entities placed to the left and the column entities to the right.
 If nodes have incoming as well as outgoing links in the currently visible set of nodes, they will be placed in intermediate lanes or layers.
-In many situations, the initial layout already meets the researchers requirements.
-However, there are some options to modify the initial layout.

 To display the quotations that are responsible for the co-occurrence of two entities, click on the connecting edge.
 This has the same effect as clicking a table cell.
 You see the quotations displayed in the Quotation Reader to the right.